What makes the perfect pizza?

 As any Italian will tell you, a pizza shouldn't be messed about with.
 I may have come across some of the most disgusting-sounding toppings in a pizzeria in the northern city of Turin ('Irish pizza' with stewed beef and potatoes, 'Russian' with caviar and vodka), but I'm pretty sure that was just for the tourists.

 Not everyone's content to keep it simple though.
-At New Year, my housemates and I tested two pizza recipes for olive magazine, pitching a Gordon Ramsay pizza against a reader's.
+At New Year, my housemates and I tested two pizza recipes, pitching a Gordon Ramsay pizza against a reader's.
 Both recipes were restrained on the toppings, much to my housemates' disappointment.
 Where was the pepperoni?

-To my mind, a plain Margherita can be just as satisfying as a pizza with five toppings, but perhaps that's because I was addicted to Pizza Express dough balls, Margherita and coke for the first fifteen years of my life.
+To my mind, a plain Margherita can be just as satisfying as a pizza with five toppings.
 It all comes down to getting the basic elements right - if they're good enough, a pizza needs no embellishments.

 Then there's the crispness factor.
 Nothing beats the intense heat and smoky flavour that comes from a proper wood-burning oven, but if you're cooking pizza at home, the Caldesis advise turning the oven to its highest temperature and placing a pizza stone on the top shelf to heat up, before placing the pizza directly onto it and quickly shutting the door.
 Jane Hornby suggests preheating an upturned tray if you don't have a pizza stone, which I find works really well.
 Gordon Ramsay pan-fries the bases before adding the toppings and putting them under the grill, but I find this leaves the middle a bit under-cooked.